koriditmeyer/ecommerceBackend/README.md

 ![GitHub](https://img.shields.io/badge/github-GitHub-brightgreen?logo=github&logoColor=white&label=%20&labelColor=black&color=181717)

 ## 💼 Technical Elements
+15/11/23:

+- [NEW] Use of Handlebars with Express
+- [NEW] Use of websockets with Socket.io

 8/11/23:
-- [NEW] Use of middlewares with Express
+- Use of middlewares with Express
-- [NEW] Use of router with Express
+- Use of router with Express
-- [NEW] Add of new api endpoints and static enpoints
+- Add of new api endpoints and static enpoints
-- [NEW] Add of file upload api in Express with Multer
+- Add of file upload api in Express with Multer

 31/10/23
 - Server with Express that in the app.js use the ProductManager class previously created